Department of Counselling and Psychology Course Outline

 After completing the course, students should be able to:

-1. identify and clear up their misconceptions and unrealistic assumptions about the
+1. Identify their misconceptions and unrealistic assumptions about the research process;

-3. apply technical research skills acquired from the pre-requisites courses and/or develop
+3. Apply technical research skills acquired from the pre-requisite courses and/or develop

-advanced research techniques (e.g., cognitive experiments, neuroscientific methods);
+advanced research techniques (e.g., cognitive experiments, interventional studies,

-4. utilize a range of IT applications to enhance functioning efficiency;
+4. Use a range of IT applications to enhance functioning efficiency;

 Assessment Tasks